Master of Arts in Television and Digital Journalism

 Program Learning Outcomes

-- Graduate students with knowledge and skills needed to assume roles as executive producers.
+- Graduate students with the knowledge and skills needed to assume roles as executive producers.

 - Develop television editorial and journalistic skills in English and Arabic scriptwriting, conducting interviews, hosting talk shows, and studio anchoring and field reporting.